tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 #### Example 1: Code listings

-Lets look at some code verifying monetary values are displayed with thousands separated using commas.
+Lets look at an example to verify monetary values are displayed with thousands separated by commas (`1,000,000` and not `1000000`).
 We'll opt for a HTML based specification to describe the requirements;

 A> #### When I ask for the portfolio value in the UI, it's formatted with commas A>